TFR Revamp

 Design Challenge — Balancing Visibility and Focus

-How do you make rewards visible without interrupting play?
+How do you show progress without interrupting play?

-How do you make rewards visible without interrupting play?
+How do you show progress without interrupting play?

 Lobby-embedded progress tracker